Dual Diagnosis vs. Co-occurring Disorders

 Dual diagnosis treatment is also crucial because it recognizes and addresses the complex interplay between mental health and substance use disorders, leading to more effective and comprehensive care for individuals with co-occurring conditions.

-Finding Treatment for Dual Diagnosis and Co-Occurring Disorders in Orange County, CA
+Finding Treatment for Dual Diagnosis and Co-Occurring Disorders

 Dual diagnosis treatment is crucial because it recognizes and addresses the complex interplay between mental health and substance use disorders, leading to more effective and comprehensive care for individuals with co-occurring conditions.

-Our treatment options can be combined to fit the needs of all individuals based on their diagnoses.
+Treatment options can be combined to fit the needs of all individuals based on their diagnoses.
 That might include cognitive behavioral therapy to change harmful beliefs or behaviors, or acceptance and commitment therapy to develop skills that can help to manage the disorder.